DustVoice/DustArch/DustArch.typ

 You can view all the controls by pressing `h`.

 == Additional `hybrid` software

-Some additional software providing some kind of `GUI` to work with, but that can be useful in a `fish` only environment nevertheless.
+Some additional software providing some kind of `GUI` to work with, but that can be useful in a `console` only environment nevertheless.

 === `Pass`word management

 I'm using `pass` as my password manager.
 As we already installed it in the step and updated the `submodule` that holds our `.password-store`, there is nothing left to do in this step